i6mi6/react-native-sdr/README.md

 Server Driven Rendering (SDR) is the process in which an app is told how to render a component remotely.
 The difference between SDR and Server Side Rendering (SSR) is that the latter does the actual rendering.
 Imagine yourself building a social network app and you have to implement elements for the timeline.
 Normally, you would have multiple types of data (news, photo shares, announcements, etc.) and corresponding components for them.
-However, as time goes you will find the need to push new updates for every new type you add (or even small UI tweak in certain components).
-SDR allows you to specify the template on your server and pass it on to your app, which will handle the assembly.
+However, as time goes you will find the need to push new updates for every new type you add (or even small UI tweaks in certain components).
+SDR allows you to specify the template on your server and pass it on to your app in order to handle the rendering.

 # Usage